We offer support throughout the year. If you want our help to introduce or develop a classical subject in your school, all you need to do is:

 - initial training, Continuing Professional Development and a contribution to any cover costs incurred.

-- ongoing support and mentoring and mentoring.
+- ongoing support and mentoring.

 - a modest contribution to resources and books.